andyttran/guide_to_algorithms/README.md

 When you are starting out, try evaluating the complexity line by line and determine the complexity for each line.
 Then sum up the complexity of each line to get the total.

-Lets start with time complexity for now.
+Let's start with time complexity for now.

 ---
 **Q:** Answer these two questions for the code below: